Stuart Forster discusses Durham Miners’ Gala photography.

 The banners themselves attract a lot of attention and I noticed several photographers photographing them as they were propped up on the periphery of the cricket ground.

-That is the location of marquee tents displaying information about union related activity.
-The Durham Constabulary and Durham Miners’ Association are also among the entities who reach out to the public at the event.
+That is the location of marquee tents displaying information about union-related activity.
+The Durham Constabulary and Durham Miners’ Association are also among the entities which reach out to the public at the event.

 Photography of the speakers

 Many of the attendees at the Durham Miners’ Gala are there primarily to listen to the speeches by politicians and trade union leaders.
 This year the film director Ken Loach joined the likes of Ken McCluskey, the General Secretary of the union Unite, and Jeremy Corbyn, the Labour Party leader, on the podium.

 The most emotional speech was that by Matt Wrack, the General Secretary of the Fire Brigades’ Union, who spoke about the impact of working during the Grenfell Fire on the members of his union.

 Friends of Durham Miners’ Gala is a not-for-profit organisation that has been established to secure the future of the Big Meeting.